RV Camping Accessories – 40 Must-Have Gadgets for RVers

 22. Hose Splitter

-Hose splitters are handy because you can connect your water hose to the water spigot at a campsite and still rinse your muddy shoes off or fill a dog bowl outside.
+Hose splitters are handy because you can connect your RV to the city water at a campsite and connect a second hose soyou can still rinse your muddy shoes off or fill a dog bowl outside.
 Make sure to get one that’s rated for drinking water.

 23. Handheld Vacuum